Definability of derivations in the reducts of differentially closed fields: Preliminaries

 where $\U(a/K)$ stands for the $\U$-rank and $\MR(a/K)$ stands for the Morley rank of $a$ over $K$.
 Moreover, $a$ is differentially transcendental over $K$ if and only if $\U(a/K)=\MR(a/K)=\DR(a/K)=\omega$.
 In this case $a$ is called \textit{generic} over $K$ (if we omit $K$ then it means $a$ is generic over the empty set or, equivalently, over the prime differential subfield).

-There is a unique type of a differentially transcendental element (over a subfield $K$) which is determined by formulas $\{f(x)\neq 0: f(X)\in K\{X\}\}$.
+There is a unique complete type of a differentially transcendental element (over a subfield $K$) which is determined by formulas $\{f(x)\neq 0: f(X)\in K\{X\}\}$.

 The theory of differentially closed fields is model theoretically very nice.
 Namely, it admits elimination of quantifiers, elimination of imaginaries, it is complete and model complete.
 Further, $\DCF_0$ is $\omega$-stable with Morley rank $\omega$.
 Every differential field $K$ has a \textit{differential closure} which is defined as the prime model of $\DCF_0$ over $K$.
-It always exists and is unique up to isomorphism (over $K$) in $\omega$-stable theories.
-We will denote \textit{the} differential closure of $K$ by $K^{\dif}$.
-(The algebraic closure of a field $K$ will be denoted by $K^{\alg})$.)
-Note that differential closures may not be minimal nevertheless.
+The prime model always exists and is unique up to isomorphism (over $K$) in $\omega$-stable theories.
+We will denote \textit{the} differential closure of $K$ by $K^{\dif}$, while $K^{\alg}$ will denote the field theoretic algebraic closure.

-Now let us describe the model theoretic algebraic and definable closures of a set in differentially closed fields.
-We will use these results later in the paper.